 - Get your child vaccinated against COVID if they are 12 or older.

 - Schedule medical and dental check-ups before school starts or as soon as possible.

 - Update your child's medical history records and emergency medical contact information.
 List prescription medications, medical problems, previous surgeries, and pertinent family history.

-- Make sure you or your child’s school have any emergency medications, like EpiPens.
+- Ensure you, or your child’s school, have any necessary emergency medications, such as EpiPens.

 - Make sure your child knows how to call for help in an emergency.
 Emergency contact numbers should be visible right next to every telephone in your home.
 Encourage your child to learn when to call 911 and give their name, address and a brief description of the problem.